Massachusetts General Hospital - Harvard Medical School

 The Anatomic Pathology laboratories are located in approximately 30,000 sq. ft. on six floors of the Warren Building and one floor of the adjacent Blake Building.
-The combined Clinical Laboratories are located mainly in the contiguous Jackson and Gray Buildings (approximately 30,000 sq. ft.).
-The Immunopathology and Electron Microscopy Units are located on the 5th Floor of the Warren Building.
-Research space includes over 40,000 sq. ft. divided among 4 main facilities at MGH, Charlestown, and Charles River Plaza.
+The combined Clinical Laboratories are located mainly in the contiguous Jackson and Gray Buildings (approximately 30,000 square feet).
+The Immunopathology and Electron Microscopy Units are located on the fifth Floor of the Warren Building.
+Research space includes over 40,000 sqare feet divided among four main facilities at Massachusetts General Hospital, Charlestown, and Charles River Plaza.

 Anatomic Pathology uses the Impac PowerPath computer system for specimen and data management.
 The Clinical Laboratories use the Misys system.
 All anatomic and clinical laboratory results are available on the Clinical Application Suite (CAS) of MGH/Partners.
 Each resident has a personal computer at his/her desk.
 An additional twenty-five computers are available for the use of the residents.
 All are equipped to access PowerPath and CAS and have Internet access.
 BRS Colleague, Medline, and other clinical and research information search tools are also available on these computers.